dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 * Now we can infer a concatenated tree with IQ-Tree

 	First, we need to concatenate the clean alignments.
-The alignments are in the same directory as before `/data_tmp/$USERNAME/output/04_analyses/05_MO_fasta_files`
+The alignments are in the same directory as before, `/data_tmp/$USERNAME/output/04_analyses/05_MO_fasta_files`

 	To concatenate the alignments and create the partition file, you will need the script `/data_tmp/$USERNAME/script/concatenate_matrices_phyx.py`